Collections

 Scientific archives and rare books

-This non-exhaustive list represents the archival collections currently being processed.
-Those are kept in Salle Paul Belgodère and are only accessible upon justified request, and after approval by the person in charge of the library.
+Please refer to the French version of this page to find a list of all our archive collections that have been processed or are currently being processed.
+Those are only accessible upon justified request, and after approval by the person in charge of the library.

 Rare books